gc-cloud/E15P2/README.md

 ### Site organization
 I decided to take on some of the extra challenges.
-Specifically 1) I am using PHP includes, and implemented styling using bootstrap.
-From a PHP standpoint, the solution uses several includes for html structure (head, header, footer, data), one for the data structures (lists of words, special characters, etc), and one for the functions.
+Specifically, I am using PHP includes, and implemented styling using bootstrap.
+From a PHP standpoint, the solution uses several includes for html structure (head, header, footer, data), one incldue for the data structures (lists of words, special characters, etc), and one include for the server side functions.
   - The main content is on index.php.
 Head, Header and Footer content is obtained from calls to head.php, header.php and footer.php
   - The layout is mobile-first and responsive.
 To do this, I am using [bootstrap](http://getbootstrap.com).